TanishqSingla/Shell-Scripting-Cheatsheet/cheatsheet.md

 ```bash
 echo "Hello World"
 ```
+`echo` is a keyword in shell used for printing content as shown in the example.

 # Comments
 Comments as you know are the most important part of a programmer's life.